-- 1. group facilitation and process
+- 1. group co-facilitation and process

-- 2. Materials
+- 2. materials

-- 3. Documentation (e.g. attendance record, MYSIS, database)
+- 3. documentation (e.g. attendance record, clinical record keeping)

-Both leaders are responsible for pre and post conversations with each other and the interpreter, as well as attending to co-leadership relational dynamics.
+Both leaders are responsible for pre- and post-conversations with each other and the interpreter, as well as attending to co-leadership relational dynamics.